Durban-Mauritius-Durban. 26/12/1986 – 02/01/1987

 The bridge visit was enjoyable too as it was the first ships bridge I had been on and I even took the helm for about 30 seconds.

 The entertainment on board continued unabated, there were movies and cabaret and Bingo, trivia quizzes, lectures and lots of food.
 With our second last day before getting to Durban being New Years day.
 Old years Eve there was a big party but I did not feel like participating too much, much had been happening in my life which was weighing down on me and I was very introspective.
-The next day we started packing our luggage, queueing to collect our photos and counting out our tips for the stewards, agreement was that our cabin steward did not really deserve much of a tip as we had had very little service from him at all.
+The next day we started packing our luggage, queuing to collect our photos and counting out our tips for the stewards, agreement was that our cabin steward did not really deserve much of a tip as we had had very little service from him at all.
 Before going to bed we placed our luggage outside our door and went to sleep, lulled by the hum of machinery and the gentle movement of the vessel.

 Entering Durban Harbour